 All suppliers, sub-contractors, and business partners we engage must agree to our position on human rights and commit to not using any form of forced labour.
 They must comply with the NTT DATA UK Procurement Policy, all applicable modern slavery laws and regulations, and have adequate controls in place to ensure that they are not exposed to or complicit in human trafficking and modern slavery.

-NTT DATA UK Limited recognizes the challenges around modern slavery in complex global supply chains, and we are fully committed to understanding and minimizing the risks of modern slavery associated with goods, works, and services we purchase.
+As a professional services firm, the risk of modern slavery or human trafficking occurring within our business is low, when compared to other industries.
+However, NTT DATA UK Limited recognises the challenges around modern slavery in complex global supply chains and is committed to operate an effective supply chain governance framework and minimise the risks of modern slavery associated with goods, works, and services we purchase.

 As part of our approach to maintaining a supply chain that is free of modern slavery, NTT DATA UK Limited carries out due diligence throughout the supplier selection process to avoid complicity in human rights abuses, slavery, forced or compulsory labour, or human trafficking.